c4elme/information-security-notebook/os-stuff/linux/helpful-commands.md

 Command substitution allows us to use the output of a command as an expansion:

 `[me@linuxbox me]$echo $(ls)
 Desktop Documents ls-output.txt Music Pictures Public Templates Videos`

 `[me@linuxbox me]$ls -l $(which cp)
 -rwxr-xr-x 1 root root 71516 2007-12-05 08:58 /bin/cp`

 ## chmod

-Thechmodcommand is used to change the permissions of a file or directory.
+The chmod command is used to change the permissions of a file or directory.
 To use it, you specify the desired permission settings and the file or files that you wish to modify.
 There are two ways to specify the permissions.
-In this lesson we will focus on one of these, called theoctal notationmethod.
+In this lesson we will focus on one of these, called the octal notation method.

 It is easy to think of the permission settings as a series of bits \(which is how the computer thinks about them\).
 Here's how it works: